Bigmandontchill/FlaskPhoto/README.md

-Run Command: python main.py

 ### Features ###

 * Custom photo feed based on who you follow

-* Post photo posts from computers
+* Post photo from computers

 * Like posts